PandaWei/3-Jekyll/_posts/2016-01-01-deploy-avocado-vt.markdown

 layout: post
 title:  "Introduce avocado and avocado-vt"
 date:   2016-01-01 22:30:00
-categories: Autotest
+categories: Automatic-Test
-tags: avocado avocado-vt
+tags: Automatic-Test
 ---
-###Preface
+### Preface

 Autotest is a framework for fully automated testing, It is designed primarily to test the Linux kernel, though it is useful for many other functions such as qualifying new hardware.
 It's an open-source project under the GPL and is used and developed by a number of organizations,